nens/threedi-docs/source/h_rain.rst

 .. note::
     See :ref:`howto_use_inflow` for instructions on using this in your model.

-In addition to the hydrological processes that are computed in the 2D domain of 3Di, it is possible to schematize some of these processes using the so-called 0D-inflow concept.
+In addition to the hydrological processes that are computed in the 2D domain of 3Di, it is possible to schematise some of these processes using *0D-inflow*.
 The 0D-inflow concept computes runoff in a simplified box-model.
-By defining some basic characteristics for a 'surface' such as size, storage capacity, outflow, location and infiltration it computes the runoff out of this box-model.
-In models with 1D elements, this runoff is forced on the model as a lateral discharge on a node.
+By defining some basic characteristics for a 'surface' such as area, storage capacity, outflow, location, and infiltration, it computes the runoff out of this box-model.
+In models with 1D elements, this runoff is forced onto the model as a lateral discharge on a node.

-There are two methods for incorporating inflow in a 3Di schematisation: using 'surfaces', a versatile method that gives you complete freedom in setting the inflow model parameters for each surface, and using 'impervious surfaces', with predefined parameters that follow the Dutch *NWRW* inflow model, common in urban drainage modelling in the Netherlands.
-Surfaces can represent (green) roofs, neighbourhoods or whole catchments.
 0D inflow can be combined with direct rainfall on 2D cells (0D-1D-2D model) or be used with 1D only (0D-1D model).
 It is also possible to use 0D inflow without having a 1D network, by mapping the inflow surfaces to embedded nodes (0D-2D model).
 For practical instruction how to use this in your model see :ref:`howto_use_inflow` .

 The surfaces define a box that is filled by precipitation.
-Once the box contains water, it can leave by infiltration.
+Once the box contains water, it can leave via infiltration.
 In case the precipitation rate is below the infiltration rate, the box is filling up.
-In case this volume exceeds the storage capacity, an outflow is initiated.
-That outflow is coupled to one or multiple 3Di nodes.
-Users can specify the amount that is actually added to the model.
-This implies that the runoff is computed based on the following parameters:
+From the moment the volume exceeds the storage capacity, an outflow is initiated.
+That outflow is coupled to one or multiple calculation nodes; users can define how the outflow is distributed over the nodes.
+The runoff is computed based on the following parameters:
 | :math:`P` is the precipitation [m3/s]
 | :math:`A` is the surface area [m^2]
 | :math:`S` is the storage capacity [m3], is based on the surface layer thickness [mm]
 | :math:`I` is the infiltration [m3/s]
 | :math:`R` is the runoff [m3/s]
 | :math:`k_Q` is the outflow delay constant [/min]
-| :math:`Q` is the inflow in 3Di node [m3/s]
+| :math:`Q` is the inflow into the calculation node [m3/s]
 | :math:`\alpha` is the inflow distribution factor [\%]

-The figure below givens an overview of these parameters.
-Note, that the dimensions such as time and size are not all in SI units.
-Behind the scenes we make sure all is consistent.
+The figure below gives an overview of these parameters.
+Note that the dimensions (such as outflow delay constant) are not all in SI units.

 .. figure:: image/surface_runoff_parameters_v2.png
    :scale: 50%